dsvatunek/sort_xyz/README.md

 # sort_xyz
-Sorts atoms in XYZ coordinate files according to position in x-direction
+Sort atoms in XYZ coordinate files according to position in x-direction